2018 Nissan Rogue CVT Fluid Replacement Procedure

 My scanguage won’t work on my 09 so drain and fills replacing exactly what came out result in the same amount on the dipstick.

 Yep, if there are no leaks and you want to skip all the baloney, replacing exactly what you drained is sure-fire.
 Just measure, don't guesstimate.
 Overfilling is a CVT-killer (even a small amount).
-The easiest way is a translucent plastic pail, put a tape mark on it after draining.
+The easiest way is a transmission plastic pail, put a tape mark on it after draining.
 Then just dump and clean it, and fill to the tape mark.

 Return to “Rogue Forum”